Making disks available on your own machine

 sshfs

-.
-Depending on the distribution, you may need to add your account to a group that allows you to connect using
+installed on your machine.
+Depending on the distribution, you may then need to add your account to a group that allows

-FUSE (see information below).
-This procedure can be used without any further restrictions; the only condition is a functional registration for a faculty machine (Aisa, Anxur, Nymfe, ...).
-You can mount any directory within your faculty home directory or directory
+FUSE connections (see information below).
+This procedure can be used without any further restrictions; the only requirement is a functional login to a faculty machine (Aisa, Anxur, Nymfe, Musa, ...).
+You can mount any directory within your faculty home directory or the

 /data/login